 About the college

 To be part of Fullhurst Community College is to transform lives.
-We are proud to serve a diverse community of over 900 students, aged 11-16 years, on our large site in south west Leicester and are oversubscribed each year.
+We are proud to serve a diverse community of over 1000 students, aged 11-16 years, on our large site in south west Leicester and are oversubscribed each year.
 As the first school in Leicester to be rebuilt under the ‘Building Schools for the Future’ programme, Fullhurst provides an exceptional environment in which to learn and work.
 Over the next four years we will continue to expand from 1035 students to 1500 students.
 To facilitate

 We have assembled an outstanding team of leaders, teachers and support staff at Fullhurst through partnerships such as Teach First and Future Leaders.
 This has enabled our students to access the highest quality teaching and as a member of two local teaching school alliances we continue to attract the best candidates for all positions.

 The priority of the college is to provide the highest quality education for every student in a supportive and inspiring environment.
 It is our aim that students leave Fullhurst Community College as successful, confident and responsible young people equipped with academic qualifications as well as the personal and social skills to enable them make a positive contribution to society.

 I hope that you will find our website a useful introduction to our diverse and vibrant college, however the best way to find out more is to visit us and see us in action.
 Should you require any further information or wish to visit, please do not hesitate to contact us.